srleyva/Udacity-Capstone/README.md

 This is designed to implement the ICMP protocol (not in its entirety) in C++.
 This utilizes the tun/tap Linus drivers to create virtual interfaces on network (L3) layer.
 It parses raw network bytes into C++ structs.
 I left this open to implement the full ICMP, as well as TCP and UDP.
 I eventually plan to implement the full network stack jsut for fun.

+Requirements:

+* Respond to one ping from `ping` c util.

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)